National Bowel Cancer Audit

 Who manages the audit?

-The audit is commissioned by the Healthcare Quality Improvement Partnership (HQIP) as part of the National Clinical Audit and Patient Outcomes Programme (NCAPOP), and delivered jointly by the Health and Social Care Information Centre and the Association of Coloproctology of Great Britain and Ireland (ACPGBI).
+The audit is commissioned by the Healthcare Quality Improvement Partnership (HQIP) as part of the National Clinical Audit and Patient Outcomes Programme (NCAPOP), and delivered jointly by the Royal College of Surgeons (RCS) Clinical Effectiveness Unit, the Health and Social Care Information Centre and the Association of Coloproctology of Great Britain and Ireland (ACPGBI).

 The Health and Social Care Information Centre provides project management and technical infrastructure, while the ACPGBI provides clinical leadership and direction.